doriantaylor/rb-forget-passwords/README.md

 to the client necessarily has to come from the downstram content handler.
 As such, any other information from a _successful_ authentication response needs to be smuggled out through environment variables.
-Since ForgetPasswords performs a redirect to remove the authentication token from the URL upon successful authentication, the following `mod_rewrite` configuration needs to be in place to turn the environment variable back into an actual redirect:
+Since Forget Passwords performs a redirect to remove the authentication token from the URL upon successful authentication, the following `mod_rewrite` configuration needs to be in place to turn the environment variable back into an actual redirect: